esphome/esphome-docs/components/lvgl.rst

 ``textarea``
 ************

-The Textarea is an extended label widget which displays a cursor and allows the user to input text.
-Long lines are wrapped and when the text becomes long enough the Text area can be scrolled.
+The textarea is an extended label widget which displays a cursor and allows the user to input text.
+Long lines are wrapped and when the text becomes long enough the text area can be scrolled.
 It supports one line mode and password mode, where typed characters are replaced visually with bullets or asterisks.

 .. figure:: /components/images/lvgl_textarea.png
     :align: center